 A complex model would require more time.
-For example, if you’re looking to put together a car engine, you’ll need more time than what you’d need to model a plastic pen.
+For example, if you’re looking to put together a car engine, you’ll need more time than you’d need to model a plastic pen.
 Also, projects don’t always use the same tools.
 For example, other companies may be moving your type of project faster with other tools.
-If yours requires complicated tools to create intricate features, it could take longer to complete.
+It could take longer to complete if you require complicated tools to create intricate features.
 Additionally, if you’re used to submitting and completing simple projects, you could have set the wrong expectations.
-To avoid this, ask your 3D modeling service or team for a time estimate.
+Ask your 3D modeling service or team for a time estimate to avoid this.
 This way, you can inform your planning process.

 2. The Larger your 3D Modeling Company, the Longer It May Take